abubakir1997/jss/README.md

 ## About

-Jss is a general is a complementary library used to execute CSS code in a more productive easier way without taking from the speed provided by css, opposite to what other options such as Sass and Less do.
-It is a growing idea and is in its beginning stage.
+Jss is a general complementary library used to execute CSS code in a more productive easier way without taking from the speed provided by native CSS, opposite to what other options such as Sass and Less do.
+It is a growing idea and is in its beginning beta stage.

 ## Functions